Partitions, Categories, Groups, and Options

 - Cultures: [Yarmukian, Wadi Rabah, Khirbet Kerak, ...] (optiona/multiple)

-Due to the potentialy large number of groups required to characterize any specific record, the groups themselves are organized by categories.
+Due to the potentialy large number of groups required to characterize properties of any specific record, the groups themselves are organized by categories.

-Every module has its own structure of Categories/Groups/Options.
-It is referred to as the "Trio."
+Each module has its specific Categories/Groups/Options design, commonly referred to as the "Trio".